GLOBAL MARKETS-Euro slips, sentiment sours after Greek vote

 81.864.

-initial gains in reaction to the Greek vote and gave gold a
+erased initial gains in reaction to the Greek vote and gave gold

 sliding from a one-week high of $99.50 a barrel hit early in the